ANGJustinl/dedao-dl-skill/README.md

 ---
-name: dedao-dl
+name: dedao skill
 description: Handles interactions with the dedao-dl CLI tool for downloading and managing content from the Dedao (得到) App.
 Use when the user wants to list bought courses, ebooks, audiobooks, or download them in various formats (PDF, MP3, Markdown, EPUB).
 ---

-# dedao-dl
+# dedao skill

-This skill guides the agent in using the `dedao-dl` CLI tool to interact with the Dedao (得到) app content.
+This skill guides the agent in using the [`dedao-dl`](https://github.com/yann0917/dedao-dl/) tool to interact with the Dedao (得到) app content.

 ## Initialization